Best of 3

 Definition of a Skip: An intended action of a player that exploits the game's mechanics in a manner which the result is bypassing an intended section or sections of a track.

-The following bullet points form a criterion of the kind of skips that are not allowed in tournament play
+The following bullet points form a general criterion of the kind of skips that are not allowed in tournament play

 Skips that bypass 5 seconds or more of a track's fastest intended route (defined as the lowest possible time of that character type using Darkness, any character, and on a Time Trial run, without utilizing any skips) in a single lap.